rira100000000/ruby-gemini/README.md

 - Runs management for executing AI tasks
 - Convenient Response object for easy access to generated content
 - Structured output with JSON schema and enum constraints
+- Document processing (PDFs and other formats)
+- Context caching for efficient processing

 ## Installation